filecoin-project/lotus-docs/content/en/lotus/manage/claim-extension.md

 A verified client can extend the term for a claim.
 The cost of extension depends on which client is requesting this extension.

 If the original client who created the allocation requests the extension, the TermMax can be set to MaximumVerifiedAllocationTerm without spending any further Datacap by the client.
-The cost if the gas fee required to send the message requesting the extension.
+The cost is the gas fee required to send the message requesting the extension.

 If client extending the claim need not be the one that made the original allocation, they can extend the term for a claim beyond the initial maximum term by spending new DataCap.
 The claim's term maximum can be extended up to MaximumVerifiedAllocationTerm beyond the current epoch.
 This is similar to issuing a new allocation/claim for the same data, but avoids overheads of re-sealing.